-Oil paints offer a richness of colour and their surface allows the creation of beautiful textures.
+There's an unwarranted mystique around oil painting that has put some artists off from exploring them.
+If you know the right oil painting techniques, this medium offers a richness of colour and beautiful surface textures.
 You can paint thick or thin, directly or use glazes.
 Oils can be used on paper, wood, metal, plastic, canvas and many other surfaces.

 01. A spectrum of colours

 There are hundreds of colours to choose from, but start with a basic palette that covers the spectrum to give you a good mix of warm and cool hues.
 Most art materials are sold in at least two grades: student and professional.
 Whenever possible, purchase professional-grade materials as they almost always last longer and the paint goes further.
 Pro-grade oils also contain more pigment, which will result in more accurate colour mixing, and will be resistant to fading in sunlight.

 02. A variety of brushes

 The variety of brushes on offer for oil painting can be confusing.
 I like Rosemary & Co. brushes, but I also recommend Silver Grand Prix and Trekell.
 Hog bristle brushes are versatile, not terribly expensive and allow for a variety of applications.
 Finer-haired brushes, both natural and synthetic, can give you an even smoother finish and make very fine detail possible.
 For a more detailed explanation of the different types, take a look at how to choose which paint brush to use.